realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 The `Cohttp.Client` module executes the HTTP call, and returns a
 deferred status and response.
-To better understand what's going on
+To better understand what's going on,
-here, it's useful to look at the type for `Cohttp_async.CLient.call`,
+it's useful to look at the type for `Cohttp_async.Client.call`, which
-which we can do in utop.
+we can do in utop.

 ```ocaml
 # #require "cohttp.async";;